bruceharrison1984/TinyHealthCheck/README.md

 A complete example can be found in the `DummyServiceWorker` directory.

+## Response Interface

+The `IHealthCheckResult` interface is used for returning the response data to the client.
+Two concrete result types are included:

+- An open-ended `HealthCheckResult` that requires you to serialize the payload however you require
+- The `JsonHealthCheckResult` accepts an object and automatically serializes it into JSON

+Inheiriting from the `IHealthCheckResult` makes it easy to create a custom implementation to return a response body of any serialization scheme.

 ## Hostname consideration

 By default, the `hostname` parameter is set to `localhost`.
 This will work fine for local development, but will not work across the network.